aheckmann/node-ses/README.md

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

 The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.

+*The sendEmail method also be  provided in all lowercase as `sendemail` for backwards compatibility.*

 ## client.sendRawEmail(options, function (err, data, res))